-returns the size in bytes of the file at the given URL
+Get the size in bytes of the file at the given URL, or None if it cannot be obtained.

 Parameters url (urlparse.ParseResult) - URL that points to a file or object in the storage mechanism of a supported URL scheme e.g. a blob in an AWS s3 bucket.